shiyusun109/wine-quality-prediction/README.md

  - Its Production Grade
  - Trace all of your expriements
- - Logging & tagging your model
+ - Logging & tagging the model